-- 5.1 The Council is entitled to borrow in order to finance capital expenditure that is not funded by other means such as grants and contributions.
-The Council has elected not to take up this borrowing due to unfavourable differences between borrowing and investment rates alongside existing large cash balances.
-This resulted in an "under" borrowed position of £78.663m based on initial assumptions around capital spend and financing. - 5.2 The actual amount of long term borrowing which was required due to Council activity was £78.063m as outlined below: -
+- 5.1 The Council is able to borrow in order to finance capital expenditure that is not funded by other means such as grants and contributions.
+The Council has elected not to fully take up this borrowing due to unfavourable differences between borrowing and investment rates alongside existing large cash balances. - 5.2 The amount of long term borrowing which was required due to Council activity was £63.866m as outlined below: -

 £m

-Loan financed capital expenditure:
+Loan financed capital

-Outstanding for 2019/20 12.190
+expenditure:

+Spend not Financed 20/21 19.725

-Outstanding from prior years 69.548
+Outstanding from prior years 48.063

-plus debt maturing in year 0.333
+plus debt maturing in year 0.350

 Less MRP repayments (excl.

-PFI) (4.008)
+PFI) (4.272)

-Net Borrowing requirement 78.063
+Net Borrowing requirement 63.866

-Less Borrowing taken up in year (30.000)
+Less Borrowing taken up in

+year (10.000)

-Net Underborrowed position 48.063
+Net Under-borrowed position 53.866

-- 5.3 Due to the unfavourable differences between borrowing rates and investment rates, and also to reduce the risk to the Council from investment security concerns, the Council's recent policy has been to meet the borrowing requirement from internal borrowing (i.e. reducing the cash balances rather than taking up additional external borrowing).
-This has reduced the level of investment balances that would be placed with banks and financial institutions, therefore reducing the Council's exposure to credit risk.
-In August 2019, due to favourable interest rates, £30m of borrowing was taken up from the PWLB. - 5.4 The outstanding borrowing requirement of £48.063m will be taken up when both interest rates and investment security are deemed to be favourable, in consultation with the Council's treasury management advisors, Link.
+5.3 Due to the unfavourable differences between borrowing rates and investment rates, and also to reduce the risk to the Council from investment security concerns, the Council's recent policy has been to meet the borrowing requirement from internal borrowing (i.e. reducing the cash balances rather than taking up additional external borrowing).
+This has reduced the level of investment balances that placed with banks and financial institutions, therefore reducing the Council's exposure to credit risk.
+In November 2020, due to favourable interest rates and a prudent approach to guarding against COVID related cash pressures, £10m of temporary (12 months) borrowing was taken up.

+5.4 The outstanding borrowing requirement of £53.866m will be taken up when both interest rates and investment security are deemed to be favourable, in consultation with the Council's treasury management advisors, Link.
 The need to borrow could be accelerated by the reduction of the Council's reserves due to cost pressures and other planned use.
 This situation, along with the interest rate environment, will be monitored closely to ensure borrowing is taken up at the optimum time.